Riverside South (Canary Wharf): Construction

 In early 2007, JPMorgan considered the development as an option for their new London premises, which would involve relocating from their various City of London offices.
 The company initially decided to remain in the City, but in August 2008, the company announced that it had signed heads of terms to move to Riverside South, and in November 2008 JP Morgan signed an agreement to purchase a 999-year lease on the site for £237 million.

 Canary Wharf Contractors Limited were contracted to construct the basement structure up to ground level.
 Work on the basement slab for Tower 1 began in July 2009, with concrete being poured for the basements.
 Two crane bases appeared on site in September 2009, but work ceased in 2010.
 In December 2010, JP Morgan said that it would be moving its London staff into 25 Bank Street, a smaller building on the Canary Wharf estate that was once the London office of the collapsed investment bank Lehman Brothers.
 In April 2011, JP Morgan announced their intention to complete the building up to street level with work due to start in October 2011, and work on the basement levels was completed.
-In 2015, JP Morgan put plans to sell the site on hold to reconsider whether the land should be retained for a new European HQ in anticipation of the bank’s future growth in London (perhaps in partnership with another a joint venture anchor tenant).